Tutorial: Install to Completion

 Switch dev and QA to manual (fully reproducible)

-The default scaffold is mixed-mode:
+The cli-tool scaffold used here is mixed-mode:

 devuseslocal-devqausesapi-qa